Purpose

 The application deadline each year is March 31st.
 Applications and letters of recommendation can be submitted by e-mail to ford.library@nara.gov.

-Applications may be submitted at any time, but those received after the deadline will automatically be entered for the following year's award.
+Applications may be submitted at any time, but those received after the deadline will automatically be entered for consideration in the following year's award.

 Evaluation and Selection